szilvia-csernus/map-game/TESTING.md

 j.
 "Best scores" list shows all the correct high scores.

 k.
-The game instructions show "Double click to select a country" on all devices where a mouse or touchpad was used to start the game, otherwise "Touch to select a country" is shown.
+The game instructions show "Double click / Double tap to select a country" on all devices where a mouse or touchpad was used to start the game, otherwise "Tap to select a country" is shown.

 l.
 Game restarts uneventfully.

 <br><br>

-Browser & Version: Chrome 111.0.5563.110 (on desktop and laptop)
+Browser & Version: Chrome 111.0.5563.110 (on Desktop, macOS Catalina version 10.15.7)
 <br>
 | Test case | Expected look | Expected behaviour | Pass | Notes |
 | :---: | :--- | :--- | :--- | :--- |